Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Regulation Impact

-We perform a similar analysis to the one described in Figure~\ref{fig:HistoricAdsTxtBusinessRelationships} and plot the evolution of business relationships of the top ad networks with popular and unpopular misinformation websites in Figures~\ref{fig:HistoricAdsTxtBusinessRelationshipsPopular} and~\ref{fig:HistoricAdsTxtBusinessRelationshipsUnpopular}, respectively.
+We replicate the analysis from Figure~\ref{fig:HistoricAdsTxtBusinessRelationships} to track the evolution of ad network relationships with popular and unpopular misinformation sites in Figures~\ref{fig:HistoricAdsTxtBusinessRelationshipsPopular} and~\ref{fig:HistoricAdsTxtBusinessRelationshipsUnpopular}, respectively.
 These figures paint a clear picture of the ad ecosystem.
-That is, even though it seems that some ad networks indeed no longer work with misinformation websites, they do so only for the unpopular ones.
-In fact, some of these websites have hardly any visitors and their effect on the dissemination of misinformation is limited, deeming them potentially insignificant.
-When it comes to the big players of misinformation, that are extremely popular and attract up to 100s of millions of visits on a monthly basis, we observe in Figure~\ref{fig:HistoricAdsTxtBusinessRelationshipsPopular} that ad networks still work with them, even a year and half after the \cop was signed.
-Few top ad networks no longer have business relationships with a small percentage of the most popular misinformation websites, while we find ad networks such as Amazon and Microsoft (\ie appnexus.com) that now work with more popular misinformation websites compared to 2 years ago.
+Even though it seems that some ad networks no longer work with misinformation websites, they do so only for the unpopular ones.
+Some of these websites have hardly any visitors and their effect on the dissemination of misinformation is limited, deeming them potentially insignificant.
+However, for high-traffic misinformation sites attracting millions of visits, ad networks continue to partner with them, even a year and half after the \cop was signed (Figure~\ref{fig:HistoricAdsTxtBusinessRelationshipsPopular}).
+Some top networks have severed ties with a small portion of the most popular misinformation websites, while others, like Amazon and Microsoft (AppNexus), now work with more popular misinformation websites than two years ago.